unisi-tech/vision/README.md

  Which shows incorrectly identified images.
 In the description of the image, the first is the erroneous group and its probability, the second is the real group of the image and its probability.
 For erroneous images, the probability of an erroneous group is greater than the probability of a correct and expected one.

-	For erroneously detected images, the following actions are provided:

- Transferring a image from the current group to another ‘correct’ one
+For erroneously detected imagesis  are provided transferring a image from the current group to another ‘correct’ one.

 ![image](https://github.com/Claus1/cvtools/assets/1247062/b51af6fa-956f-4db0-844d-c34a9d1166eb)
 .

-**	**To do this, select the desired images to transfer and press the button
+To do this, select the desired images to transfer and press the button
 ![image](https://github.com/Claus1/cvtools/assets/1247062/8739503e-bd77-4a0a-b45e-b886061cb7f7)
  and select the group where to transfer.

 2. Removing erroneously detected images.